The Four Positions

 Strongest challenge

 Whether "degrees of divinity" is a coherent concept.
 If the Son is truly divine but less divine than the Father, what does "divine" actually mean?
 The Council of Nicaea rejected this position precisely because it seemed to undermine monotheism — if the Son is a second, lesser God, Christianity becomes a form of polytheism.
 Trinitarians argue that the homoousios formula solves this by insisting on full equality.
 Biblical Unitarians argue the entire framework of "derived divinity" is a philosophical construction foreign to the biblical authors.
+Additionally, Logos Theology implies that Jesus was not a real human being — posing a significant problem for the view seemingly held by the NT authors, that Jesus was truly human, someone who came into existence sometime during or after his conception, as is common to all humanity.

 Key scholars